In Sartell, Beloved 'Grandpa Kevin' Is Sharing Life Lessons To Elementary School Students

 “I probably get more out of it than the children do,” said McCarthy.

-The Foster Grandparent Program is sponsored by Catholic Charities in St. Cloud.MORE NEWS: MPD's New 3rd Precinct Inspector Working To Rebuild Trust: 'We Need The Community More Than Ever'
+The Foster Grandparent Program is sponsored by Catholic Charities in St. Cloud.MORE NEWS: 'A Person Of Genius': Ohio Exhibits Honor 'Peanuts' Creator, Charles Schulz, On 100th

 McCarthy is one of more than 200 foster grandparents in central Minnesota.